-20.B.3.cA.2.f.iii, Confidentiality - All reports of harassment and/or discrimination shall be kept in confidence as much as possible, but there is no guarantee of confidentiality for any report. of harassment and/or discrimination.
+20.A.2.f.iii.
+Confidentiality - All reports shall be kept in confidence as much as possible, but there is no guarantee of confidentiality for any report.
 The investigator will share information regarding the report only as necessary to investigate the report, and the information related to a report pursuant to this policy may be shared as needed to respond to any legal and/or administrative proceedings arising out of or relating to the report.
-All reports of harassment and/or discriminationmade pursuant to this rule, and the outcome and findings resulting from any investigation thereof are to be kept in accordance with Rule 2: Public Access to Administrative Records of the Judicial Branch.
+All reports made pursuant to this rule and the outcome and findings resulting from any investigation thereof are to be kept in accordance with Rule 2: Public Access to Administrative Records of the Judicial Branch.